Partners in Independence

 Meeting the Unmet Needs

 There is a growing demand for service dogs and the spectrum of injuries is vast.
-Service dog organizations need to be adapting and growing with the many types of injuries that service members are coming home with.
-Currently, there are no organizations in the Tampa area that offer service dogs that facilitate the transition from military to civilian and home life for wounded vets through both physical AND physiological support.
-In terms of psychological support, these service dogs also act as family support animals to help reintegrate the veteran into home life.
-These dogs become a conversation topic that the veteran can not only be proud and comfortable to discuss, but also a positive contribution that the veteran "brings home".
+Service dog organizations need to be adapting and growing with the many types of injuries that service members are coming home with and first responders are sustaining in the line of duty.
+Currently, there are no organizations in the Tampa area that offer service dogs that facilitate the transition from military/service life to civilian and home life through both physical AND psychological support.
+These dogs become a conversation topic that our client can not only be proud and comfortable to discuss, but also a positive contribution that the he or she "brings home".